nzahbihi/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 To further assist Louise, we also looked into goal amounts for the campaigns and their outcomes.
-Determining what is a successful goal range would increase the chances of her campaign succeeding.
 To determine the relationship between the two, we utilized a powerful formula in Excel to extract information from the Kickstarter data: COUNTIFS.
 I learned more about how to use the COUNTIFs function [here](https://support.microsoft.com/en-us/office/countifs-function-dda3dc6e-f74e-4aee-88bc-aa8c2a866842?ui=en-us&rs=en-us&ad=us).
 We set up a table with a column displaying ranges of goals from less than 1,000 to 50,000 or more.
 For those goal ranges, we counted how many were successful, had failed, and were canceled.
 We also took this information to calculate the percentages of success, failure, and cancelation.

 Upon calculating these numbers, we then created a line chart to visually display the information: